ginger-society/docs/docs/ginger-book/config.md

 ### addons

-You can enable or disable all Ladle addons (the buttons in the left bottom corner).
+You can enable or disable all GingerBook addons (the buttons in the left bottom corner).
 You can also control their default state.
 Must be serializable.

 ```js
 /** @type {import('@ladle/react').UserConfig} */